 This is how the water in the glass it is able to move up the kitchen roll.
 Once it gets over the top of the curve gravity takes hold and helps pull the water down into the empty glass.
 Once the glasses have got the same level of water in them there will be a balance between the glasses.
 Both sides of the glass paper towel will reach saturation point and water movement will stop.

 This was part of a regular Science hangout that I take part in.
-Have a look at the video and links below for some more great Science At Home ideas on water.
+Have a look at the links below for some more great STEM Science At Home ideas on water.